dmvaldman/guiGlue/README.md

 Options
 -----------------------------------

-Pass any options defined for dat.gui into guiGlue via an optional (no pun intended) second parameter
+Pass any options defined for dat.gui into guiGlue via an optional (no pun intended) second parameter.

-	guiGlue(paramsGUI, options)
+	guiGlue(paramsGUI, options);

 We add one extra options currently, which is whether you want your folders auto-expanded or not.
-To collapse all folders pass in {folded : true}, otherwise it defaults to {folded : false}.
+To collapse all folders pass in <code>{folded : true}</code>, otherwise it defaults to <code>{folded : false}</code>.